OECD COP29 Virtual Pavilion

 13:00 - 14:30

-Climate change is making drought-induced water scarcity become a growing risk especially in urban areas around the world.
-Today nearly 1 billion people are estimated to be exposed to urban water scarcity risk.
-This is expected to at least double by 2050, affecting nearly half of the world’s urban population.
-This roundtable will be informed by recent insights from work the OECD has conducted on why and how it is important to scale up climate adaptation and build resilience to urban water scarcity in urban areas.
-The discussion will show how this poses a challenge to cities that are only just learning to confront this risk and an opportunity to share lessons from those that have had to manage water crises already in the past.
+Climate change is increasing the risk of drought-induced water scarcity around the world, especially in urban areas.
+Today, an estimated almost 1 billion people are exposed to urban water scarcity risk.
+This number is expected to at least double by 2050, affecting nearly half of the world’s urban population.
+This session is informed by recent OECD work on the importance of scaling up climate adaptation to build resilience to water scarcity in cities.
+The panel will discuss challenges for cities only beginning to confront this risk, and share lessons from those that have already had to manage water crises.

 15:00 - 16:30